MNV1219/WorkFusion/vertopal.com_wf-tw-test-case.markdown

 **How to Create, Test, and Run**

- 1. Create and test a Web-Harvest config using the WorkFusion Studio (Eclipsebased IDE).
+&ensp;1.&ensp; Create and test a Web-Harvest config using the WorkFusion Studio (Eclipsebased IDE).

- 2. Create a Bot Use Case in WorkFusion.
-Choose the Bot Use Case type (ETL is the best practice, because it better fits for reusing and adds flexibility)
+&ensp;2.&ensp; Create a Bot Use Case in WorkFusion.
+Choose the Bot Use Case type &ensp;(ETL is the best practice, because it better fits for reusing &ensp;and adds flexibility)

- 3. Create a BP and include a Bot Step based on this Use Case.
+&ensp;3.&ensp; Create a BP and include a Bot Step based on this Use Case.
- Alternatively, you can use WorkFusion Repository and import a Bot Config Bundle to WorkFusion.
+ &ensp;Alternatively, you can use WorkFusion Repository and import a Bot &ensp;Config Bundle to WorkFusion.

- 4. Test the Bot Config in BP using a small input batch.
+&ensp;4.&ensp; Test the Bot Config in BP using a small input batch.

- 5. Make changes, if needed: column names, use proxy, datastore connection, output column names.
+&ensp;5.&ensp; Make changes, if needed: column names, use proxy, datastore connection, output column names.

- 6. Update the created Bot Use Case and use it in your production BP.
+&ensp;6.&ensp; Update the created Bot Use Case and use it in your production BP.

 Alternatively you can create a Bot Task in BP (Design Process tab) from scratch (Blank Use Case) and paste your code, but this approach leads to